Saturday, May 3, 2025

 Living through Tumultuous Times with Chronic Illness

-Lyme, EDS, Pain, Insomnia, Fatigue, Stress, Doctors, Repeat.
+Lyme, EDS, Fibromyalgia, Pain, Insomnia, Fatigue, Stress, Doctors, Repeat.

 Then throw in all the craziness of the world right now.
 More stress.